Ogunfool/ImprovedResidualSimilarityBasedModels-RULPrediction/README.md

 # Residual Similarity Based Models
-This repo contains systematically organized notebooks that have different categories of best performing and most commonly explored asset(s) remaining useful life (RUL) estimation models in literature.
-It explores and categorizes these prognostics strategies extensively.
+This repo contains systematically organized notebooks of different Residual Similarity Based Models for Remaining Useful Life prediction.
+These models were validated on the NASA turboengine degradation datasets.
 The notebooks are structured in a sequential and incremental order with enough comments to provide a seamless flow for anyone interested in using it.
 This repo is still in progress but feel free to draw ideas from it - Kindly cite this repo if this work is used anywhere.
 ![image](https://github.com/Ogunfool/ImprovedResidualSimilarityBasedModels-RULPrediction/assets/92188038/223e8bda-10b0-409c-93f8-87fe10b53d83)